Doma1204/HC-05-ConfigTool/README.md

 - `AT+BIND`

 ## Change Log
-For the complete change log, please refer to [CHANGELOG.md](CHANGELOG.md)
+For the complete changelog, please refer to [CHANGELOG.md](CHANGELOG.md)
 ## Version 0.1.1 - 2020-03-29
 ### Better Preset management
 #### Added